 What is the difference between the student union and the Buddy Programme?

 The Buddy Programme is organised by the university together with volunteering students.
 The goal is to make our new international students feel welcome in Umeå and introduced to the city.
-This is achieved by social activities, learn about Swedish culture and help to get to know the surroundings.
+This is achieved by social activities, learning about Swedish culture and helping to get to know the surroundings.

-The student unions are free-standing from the University and represents the students at the university, for example in different boards and groups.
-The unions also arrange social activities but they are typically directed at all the student union's members and not specifically at international students.
+The student unions are free-standing from the University and represents the students at the University, for example in different boards, committees and councils.
+The unions also organise social activities, but they are typically directed at all the student union's members and not specifically at international students.